 There is no strict date when the peak season of freight begins.
-Each year, it is slightly different, and the beginning of the season depends on many different factors.
-For example, last year the rush started earlier than normal because of the tensions between China and the U.S. Retailers were afraid of transportation difficulties and delays, and the season started a couple of months earlier than usual.
+Each year, it’s slightly different, and the beginning of the season depends on various factors.
+For example, in 2019, the rush started earlier than expected because of the tensions between China and the U.S. Retailers were afraid of transportation difficulties and delays.
+The season started a couple of months earlier than usual.

-In recent years, there are several trends that reshape the flow of the season.
-E-commerce, brick-and-mortar, the growth of retail industry impact and current world trade problems are altogether affecting supply and demand.
+In recent years, there have been several trends that have reshaped the flow of the season. eCommerce, brick-and-mortar, the growth of the retail industry impact, and current world trade problems affect supply and demand.

 Rising demand often increases carrier rates.
 In response, companies usually increase labor costs and shippers secure capacity in advance.
 Besides these listed, a couple of other factors can affect your supply chain during the peak season.